cpp-lln-lab/bidsMReye/README.md

 By default, bidsMReye uses a [pre-trained version](https://osf.io/23t5v) of [deepMReye](https://github.com/DeepMReye/DeepMReye) trained on 5 datasets incl. guided fixations ([2](https://doi.org/10.1038/sdata.2017.181)), smooth pursuit ([3](https://doi.org/10.1016/j.neuroimage.2018.04.012),[4](https://doi.org/10.1101/2021.08.03.454928),[5](https://doi.org/10.1038/s41593-017-0050-8)) and free viewing ([6](https://doi.org/10.1038/s41593-017-0049-1)).
 Other pretrained versions are optional.
 Dedicated model training is recommended.

-The pipeline automatically extracts the eyeball voxels and saves them as a python pickle file (.p).
+The pipeline automatically extracts the eyeball voxels and saves them as a python pickle file.
 This can be used also for other multivariate pattern analyses in the absence of eye-tracking data.
+Decoded gaze positions allow computing eye movements.

 For more information, see the [User Recommendations](https://deepmreye.slite.com/p/channel/MUgmvViEbaATSrqt3susLZ/notes/kKdOXmLqe).
 If you have other questions, please reach out to the developer team.